Caesar Blackwell: His calling

 What most sources agree on is that Blackwell "was commissioned to preach and baptize converts in the slave community" and that his price was $625.
 He preached to both black and white people.
-According to Wilson Fallin and Wayne Flint, Blackwell had an excellent command of Calvinist theology, and was praised by antebellum whites for "his attempt to elevate black Christianity by purging it of what whites saw as black superstition".
+According to Wilson Fallin and Wayne Flint, Blackwell had an excellent command of Calvinist theology and was praised by antebellum whites for "his attempt to elevate black Christianity by purging it of what whites saw as black superstition".

 Blackwell, though enslaved still (according to Wayne Flint and Wilson Fallin), was allowed to keep the income he generated through preaching until the 1830s.
-In 1832, a shift in attitudes among the white population following slave insurrections in various Southern states led to severe restrictions on the educational opportunities and legal status of enslaved people, and in 1835 the state Baptist convention in Alabama condemned Northern abolitionism.
-After 1835 he was allowed only to keep his expenses, and his preaching activities were curtailed; Gary Burton cites Nat Turner's slave rebellion (1831) and the United States v.
+In 1832, a shift in attitudes among the white population following slave insurrections in various Southern states led to severe restrictions on the educational opportunities and legal status of enslaved people.
+In 1835, the state Baptist convention in Alabama condemned Northern abolitionism.
+After 1835, he was allowed only to keep his expenses, and his preaching activities were curtailed; Gary Burton cites Nat Turner's Rebellion (1831) and the United States v.
 The Amistad case (1841) as events that caused limits to be placed on Blackwell's freedom of movement.
 His mentor and associate James McLemore died in 1835, and by 1844 Blackwell was in poor health, though he continued to baptize large numbers of converts, leading them "singing...through the streets of Montgomery on their way to the creek to be baptized".
 He died in 1845, and was buried close to James McLemore, with a slab honoring him; expenses were paid by the ABA.

 Blackwell is buried at the McLemore Taylor cemetery in Montgomery (where McLemore is buried as well), in the "posh neighborhood" of Greystone—but just outside the enclosed area of the cemetery.